-If you want to see historic scenery and vibrant greenery in the park, fall in NYC is one of the best times to visit Governors Island without the summer crowds that’s easy to visit with a short, inexpensive ferry ride.
+If you want to see historic scenery and vibrant greenery in the park, fall in NYC is one of the best times to visit Governors Island without the summer crowds It’s easy to visit with a short, inexpensive ferry ride.

 Oh, did we forget to mention there’s also luxury glamping on Governor’s Island?
 This is also open until the end of October and a great way to spend one unforgettable night in the city with a tent facing the Statue of Liberty or the World Trade Center!
 If you don’t want to stay, you can also just grab a meal or drink at their restaurant here.

 Leaf Peeping & Fall Foliage

 Although many of the best parks in NYC are one of the best places to see the fall foliage in NYC, there are many other places to check out as well!

 One of the best fall activities in NYC is visiting the New York Botanical Garden.
-The New York Botanical Garden is located in the Bronx and is over 250-acres.
-With over 1 million living plants, this garden is a great place to visit if you want to experience NYC in autumn, especially since there is so much ground to cover here, trails, and even hidden NYC waterfalls!
+The New York Botanical Garden is located in the Bronx and is over 250 acres.
+With over one million living plants, this garden is a great place to visit if you want to experience NYC in autumn, especially since there is so much ground to cover here, trails, and even hidden NYC waterfalls!